DongzeHE/scpca-docs/docs/download_files.md

 ## Merged object downloads

+When downloading a full ScPCA project, you can choose to download each library as an individual file, or you can download {ref}`a single file containing all libraries merged into a single object<faq:INCOMING MERGED OBJECT SECTION>`.
+TODO!

 Merged object downloads contain all single-cell or single-nuclei gene expression data for a given ScPCA project within a single object, provided as either a [`SingleCellExperiment` object (`.rds` file)](http://bioconductor.org/books/3.13/OSCA.intro/the-singlecellexperiment-class.html) or an [`AnnData` object (`.hdf5` file)](https://anndata.readthedocs.io/en/latest/index.html).

 The object file, `SCPCP000000_merged.rds` or `SCPCP000000_merged_rna.hdf5`, contains both a raw and normalized counts matrix, each with combined counts for all libraries in an ScPCA project.
 In addition to the counts matrices, the `SingleCellExperiment` or `AnnData` object stored in the file includes the results of library-weighted dimensionality reduction using both principal component analysis (PCA) and UMAP.
 See the {ref}`section on merged object processing<processing_information:merged objects>` for more information about how merged objects were created.

-If downloading a project that contains at least one CITE-seq library as an `AnnData` object (`hdf5` file), the quantified CITE-seq expression data is included as a separate file, `SCPCP000000_merged_adt.hdf5`.
+If downloading a project that contains at least one CITE-seq library, the quantified CITE-seq expression data will also be merged.
+In `SingleCellExperiment` objects (`rds` files), the  CITE-seq expression data is be provided as an alternative experiment in the same object as the gene expression data.
+However, for `AnnData` objects, (`hdf5` files), the quantified CITE-seq expression is instead provided as a separate file called `SCPCP000000_merged_adt.hdf5`.

 Every download includes a summary report, `SCPCL000000_merged-summary-report.html`, which provides a a brief summary of the libraries included in the merged object.
 This includes a summary of the types of libraries (e.g., single-cell, single-nuclei, with CITE-seq) and sample diagnoses included in the object, as well as UMAP visualizations highlighting each library.